 MIT students and postdocs are encouraged to participate in projects but may not apply directly for funding.
 MIT students participating in projects will be expected to attend country-specific training through MISTI.
 Stays abroad through MISTI GSF grants are typically short-term (less than one month).
-MIT undergraduate and graduate students interested in long-term stays (more than two months) or wishing to intern or conduct research abroad are encouraged to apply for the MISTI internship program or MISTI-IROP partnership.
+MIT undergraduate and graduate students interested in long-term stays (more than two months) or wishing to intern or conduct research abroad are encouraged to apply to the MISTI internship program.

 Graduate students may be able to conduct research abroad through the MISTI internship program.

 All participating MIT students are encouraged to build on their GSF research experience through a subsequent internship abroad.

 Please note that graduating students must be accepted into a MISTI program prior to graduation and must depart for their trip within 90 days of commencement.